DKE-Data/agrirouter-gps-info-app/README.md

 The specification of the functionalities can be found [here](docs/Specification.md).

+## UseCase

+There is a blog article describing potential [use cases for the app](https://www.dev4agriculture.de/en/2022/12/04/agrirouter-gps-info-app-2/).

 ## Setting up the app for building in your environment

 The source code misses the following sensitive information to be buildable: